UoW-ATM/Mercury/docs/Programmatic use.rst

 ================

-The ``Mercury.ipynb`` notebook included in the repository shows examples of how use Mercury programmatically, using the Mercury object.
+The ``Mercury.ipynb`` notebook included in the repository shows examples of how to use Mercury programmatically, using the Mercury object.

-The Mercury object is designed to provide an entry to Mercury to users that would like to include Mercury in their own scripts.
+The Mercury object is designed to provide an entry to Mercury for users that would like to include Mercury in their own scripts.
 It has almost the same capabilities than the CLI interface, with added flexibility for output management.

-By default, the object can initialised without any parameters:
+By default, the object can be initialised without any parameters:

 .. code:: python

     mercury = Mercury()

-It can then be used to run simulation, by passing various arguments.
+It can then be used to run the simulation, by passing various arguments.
 For instance:

 .. code:: python